 If you’re facing a diagnosis, the GI Cancers Alliance is here for you.

 If you’re newly diagnosed, work with your doctor to create a treatment plan.
 It’s important to find an expert who specializes in pancreatic cancer and visit a major cancer center if possible.
 If surgery is an option, find a surgeon who performs a high volume of pancreatic surgeries each year.
+The Whipple procedure (pancreaticoduodenectomy) is one of the most complex abdominal surgeries to receive, and outcomes are significantly better at centers performing high volumes.

-Pancreatic cancer treatment plans may include:
+Pancreatic cancer treatment plans may include a combination of:

 We strongly encourage you to get a second opinion from another trusted doctor so you feel confident moving forward.